Onkarn92/SuggestMe/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](/LICENSE.md)

 ### News
-27-Jul-2017
+Jul 2, 2017 - Published version 1.0.0 on Google Play Store

+Jul 2, 2017 - Migration from old repository (KrixiAndroidChallenge)

+Jan 25, 2017 - Created & released version 0.0.1

 ### Description
 An Android app which suggests user what to wear today by showing a pair of cloths, i.e. Shirt & Pant.
 For working implementation of this project please see the <b>app</b> folder.
-Watching this repo will allow
+Watching this repository will subscribe you for latest updates.

 Feel free to open an issue or Pull request.

 ### Sample Project
 You can download the latest sample APK from [here](https://github.com/Onkarn92/SuggestMe/tree/master/Sample/SuggestMe.apk).

-or It's also available on Google Play Store:
+or It's also available on Google Play Store -

 <a href="https://play.google.com/store/apps/details?id=com.onkarnene.suggestme" target="_blank">
   <img alt="Get it on Google Play"
        src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" height="60"/>
 </a>

-### Third-party Libraries
+### Third-Party Libraries
 <ul>
 <li><a href="https://github.com/JakeWharton/butterknife">Butterknife</a></li>
 <li><a href="https://github.com/bumptech/glide">Glide</a></li>